Home > Eating In > By Course > Main Dishes > Caramelized Onion Mushroom Swiss Turkey Burger

 • Turkey burgers are best served immediately when they are still juicy.

-To Make Ahead: Make the turkey burgers through step 2 of the recipe, prior to cooking.
+Make-Ahead: Make the turkey burgers through step 2 of the recipe (prior to cooking).
 Place them on a baking sheet and cover them with plastic wrap.
 Refrigerate up to one day prior to cooking.
+The onions and mushrooms can also be cooked in advance and then refrigerated in an air-tight container.

-To Freeze Ahead: Make the turkey burgers through step 2 of the recipe, prior to cooking.
-Place burgers on a parchment-lined baking sheet and put them in the freezer for one hour.
+How to Store: For cooked burgers, allow them to cool completely then tightly wrap individual burgers with plastic wrap, aluminum foil, or food-safe storage containers to prevent drying and airflow.
+Cooked turkey burgers can be stored safely in the refrigerator for up to 3-4 days or frozen for up to 3 months.
+For uncooked burgers, make the turkey burgers through step 2 of the recipe then place burgers on a parchment-lined baking sheet and put them in the freezer for one hour.
 Once the patties have partially frozen, layer them between parchment paper in a freezer bag or freezer-safe container.
 Freeze burgers for up to 3 months.
 To cook, thaw burgers overnight in the refrigerator and then cook as recommended in step 3 of the recipe.

 Frequently Asked Questions